Parenting a restless and impulsive child can be challenging, with parents often becoming concerned that their child has signs of ADHD.

 - talking excessively

 Then there are times when your impulsive child can seem totally focussed, fully absorbed in something, such as watching television, or playing video games.
-Blocking out all external sensations, they can react in anger and frustration when interrupted.
+Blocking out all external sensations, they often startle easily, and can react in anger and frustration when interrupted.

-There are a number of reasons why your child might have signs of ADHD.
-Generally, they are struggling to process sensory impressions, becoming easily overwhelmed in a busy environment.
-They might seem excessively “touchy”, or highly anxious, with a nervous system constantly in a high state of alert.
+Generally, children with signs of ADHD are struggling to process sensory impressions.
+They become easily overwhelmed in a busy environment.
+You child might seem excessively “touchy”, or highly anxious, with a nervous system constantly in a high state of alert.

 Unable to self-regulate their emotions, they may react impulsively, often to seemingly small stimuli.
 Self esteem can be damaged as your child struggles to fit into a world full of confusion.